Podemos (Brazil): Ideology

-According to the party's president Renata Abreu, Podemos is not about left and right, but forward, with more democracy to together decide the future of the country.
+According to the party's president Renata Abreu, Podemos is not about left and right, but forward, with more democracy to decide the future of the country together.
 In the classical analysis of the political sciences, Podemos is defined as the center, with liberal proposals in the economy as well as distribution and income, when it comes to social development.
 This ideology, which is based on defending causes, results in three principles, namely transparency, popular participation and direct democracy, to jointly decide the future of Brazil.
 In this line, Podemos intends to give voice to people who do not feel represented by the current Brazilian political parties.

 Podemos believes that the Brazilian people need to know well who they voted for, what they stand for and their decisions.
 For Podemos, transparency means the right of the population to know what happens in the country and thus avoid corruption.
 Podemos believes that Brazil needs more popular participation in politics, such as people being part of the governments, in the decisions of their neighborhoods, consultations to help the mayor, suggestions for their cities or collaborating to improve their states and country.
 The party is known for making online consultations on topics under discussion in the Congress and for committing to present projects that have the signature of at least 20,000 voters.
 For Podemos, a country is made with the participation of the people, day by day, every day.
 Among the projects and proposals defended in the agenda, the party presented through its president PEC 185-2015, authored by Renata Abreu, which turns to law the right of access to the internet for each Brazilian citizen, guaranteeing access to information and the possibility of participating in decisions.
 Podemos also believes that the true definition of the word democracy is to gradually share decision making with the people.
 The party defends more mechanisms of direct democracy in Brazil, either through plebiscites, referendums like the PEC 330/2017 authored by Renata Abreu who proposes that in each election the people can vote in more than candidates, but also in important subjects of interest of most people, popular referendums as advocated by PEC 331/2017, also by congresswoman Renata Abreu, to include in the constitution the right of the people to veto laws that have already been approved, or recall as proposed by the projects of candidate for the presidency Alvaro Dias (PEC 37/2016) and Renata Abreu (PEC 332/2017), so that the citizen can participate in the decision making, asserting his right to participate directly in the whole democratic process.

 After pastor Marco Feliciano and pastor Cabo Daciolo (the latter of whom advocated the transformation of Brazil into a theocracy) entered PODE in 2018, the party shifted toward a more social conservative direction, although both would leave a few years later to join other parties.